Our Review Process

 - Test Strips on which you can put a drop of blood for testing.
 These are medicated strips that can quickly absorb a tiny drop of blood.

 - An Electronic Measuring Device with a display screen and a slot for test strips.

 The test strip is infused with chemicals that react with glucose in the drop of blood and estimates the amount of blood sugar you have at any point in time.
 This figure will be displayed on a tiny digital screen, often with a beeping sound.
 You may note it down on a log or wherever so that you can monitor and track trends on your own.

 How to use a Glucometer?

+Here is the guide for "how to use a glucometer step by step", go through with this to know the way of using glucometer.
 The first step to using a glucometer is to read the instruction manual that comes with this Over-The-Counter product.
 The procedure is very simple and painless too!

 - Wash your hands

 - Use a mild soap and dry thoroughly.
 This is to prevent any stray piece of food on your fingers that might affect the sugar value.

 - Use an alcohol swab to wipe the finger to be pricked, clean.